crtaylor315/PrintNightmare-Before-Halloween/README.md

 # Background
 What even is "PrintNightmare"? <br />
 PrintNightmare is the name given to CVE-2021-1675, which is a privilige escalation vulnerability found on Windows environments in the print spooler service.
 This service is enabled by default on all client and server platforms.
 Microsoft delayed issuing a patch for the vulneraility for nearly 10 days after it was made public because the CVSS was originally deemed low then was escalated to critical (9.3). <br />
 The concern is that local authenticated users can obtain SYSTEM rights via privilege escalation and remote unauthenticated users can perform remote code execution (RCE) through signed and unsigned loaded drivers to cause havoc in vulnerable enterprise environments.
-The drivers of concern are RpcAddPrinterDriverEx() over SMB or RpcAsyncAddPrinterDriver() over RPC. <br />
+The drivers of concern are **RpcAddPrinterDriverEx()** over SMB and **RpcAsyncAddPrinterDriver()** over RPC. <br />
 The exploit was initially patched by Microsoft on June 8, 2021 and has been patched several times; however, rumor is that this exploit is still executable in Windows environments.

 # Detection